Suntrakanesh/Arduino-Practice/DAQ from Temperature sensor/README.md

 **MLX90614 needs necessary library file to communicate with it.
 We have to include "Adafruit_MLX90614" library on our arduino IDE.**

-## Follow the steps to include those library :
+## Follow the steps to include the library :

 1. Open Arduino IDE
 2. Navigate to the "Sketch" tab, and click on "include library".